California Mr. Basketball

-Each year the California Mr. Basketball award is given to the person chosen as the best high school boys basketball player in the U.S. state of California.
-It has been awarded since 1905.
-Many have gone on to play in the NBA.
+Each year the California Mr. Basketball award is presented to the top high school boys' basketball player in California.
+The award has been presented since 1905.
 Voting is done in a points system.
 Each voter selects first, second, and third place votes.
 A player receives five points for each first-place vote, three points for each second-place vote, and one point for a third-place vote.
 The player who garners the most points receives the award.